IBM-Bluemix-Docs/java/spring-metrics.md

 ```
 {: codeblock}

-Verify that the Prometheus endpoint has been enabled by checking the `/actuator` endpoint.
-The output will look something like this, when running the application locally:
+Verify that the Prometheus endpoint is enabled by checking the `/actuator` endpoint.
+The output looks something like this, when running the application locally:

 ```
 $ curl -s localhost:8080/actuator | jq .